tzz/jim/README.md

     jim set a b '"c"'
     jim set a b '[ "c" ]'
-    jim set a b '{ c: "d" }'
+    jim set a b '{ "c": "d" }'
-    jim set-context a b 1 or 0 or '"cfengine expression"'
+    jim set-context a b 1 or 0 or true or false or '"cfengine expression"'

+You can omit the value for context.
+It's assumed to be true in that case.

-Setting "$+varname" means you want to augment varname (only arrays and hashes).
+Setting "=+varname" means you want to augment varname (only arrays and hashes).
-Setting "$-varname" means you want to decrement varname (only arrays and hashes),
+Setting "=-varname" means you want to decrement varname (only arrays and hashes),

 Putting "$(varname)" in a value expands it to the value of that attribute, and causes a fatal error if varname is missing.
+Do it only for set/learned values, it won't work for contexts.

     jim set a interpolated '"$(x)"'